Chris Denorfia: San Francisco Giants

 On March 2, 2016, Denorfia signed a minor league contract with the New York Yankees that included an opt-out clause.
 After failing to make the team out of spring training, Denorfia exercised the clause and was released on March 27.

 On June 9, 2016, Denorfia signed a minor league contract with the San Francisco Giants and was assigned to the Triple–A Sacramento River Cats.
 He was released by the Giants organization on August 16, despite hitting .269 in 42 games.

 Colorado Rockies

 On January 13, 2017, Denorfia signed a minor league contract with the Colorado Rockies.
 In 20 games for the Triple–A Albuquerque Isotopes, he batted .275/.383/.353 with two RBI and four stolen bases.
 Denorfia was released by the Rockies organization on May 29.

 Coaching career

 On March 9, 2018, Denorfia retired and became a special assistant in the Chicago Cubs front office.
 In 2019, he joined the Cubs' coaching staff as a quality assurance coach.
 Following the hire of new manager David Ross after the 2019 season, it was announced that Denorfia would not return to the coaching staff.
 On January 7, 2020, he became the manager of the Hartford Yard Goats.
+On December 18, 2025, Denorfia was hired by the Chicago White Sox as their field coordinator.